List of The Flash characters: Kristen Kramer

+Kristen Kramer (portrayed by Carmen Moore; seasons 7–9) is a woman of Wet'suwet'en descent who serves as a liaison from the Governor's Municipal Logistics Commission.
+The platoon she was part of was led into an ambush by an unidentified metahuman that they trusted, which led to her issues with metahumans that claim that they can do good.
+Kramer is later revealed to be a metahuman who can copy the ability of any meta in close proximity for a short period of time.

 Alexa Rivera / Fuerza

-Alexa Rivera / Fuerza (portrayed by Sara Garcia; seasons 7–8) is a conduit for the all-powerful Strength Force.
-Originally a social aid health worker who is working hard to overcome a dark past as she helps the underprivileged in Central City, she assumes the form of a hulking female who kills Abra Kabadra.
+Alexa Rivera / Fuerza (portrayed by Sara Garcia; seasons 7–8) is a conduit for the Strength Force.
+Originally a social aid health worker who is working hard to overcome a dark past as she helps the underprivileged in Central City, she assumes the form of a muscular woman who kills Abra Kabadra.
 After being apparently killed by the Speed Force, Barry and Iris were able to revive her.
 With the same device that Caitlin used to talk to Frost when they shared the same body, Alexa speaks to Fuerza who helps the Flash subdue Psych and persuade to come to S.T.A.R.
 Labs together but the Speed Force later zaps Alexa, Iris and Psych.
 She, Deon and Psych later helped the Flash convince the Speed Force that they're on the same side.
 Afterwards, Alexa moves in with the Speed Force.
 Cecile later helps Psych rescue Fuerza.
 She and the other positive Force avatars empower the Flash to defeat the Reverse-Flash.
 Afterwards, the Strength Force is fixed enough to return everything that was displaced by the Negative Still Force back to its respective locations.